dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

 #### Check-off

 You need to show that:
+  0. Part 0: you can do a test that checks that aliasing works and that you can say what the cache organization is.
-  1. You can replace the code to setup the page table with 1MB sections.
+  1. Part 1: You can replace the code to setup the page table with 1MB sections.
-  2. You can replace the code to synchronize the hardware state.
+  2. Part 2: You can replace the code to synchronize the hardware state and state what is going on and why.

 Extensions:
    1. Setup two-level paging.
    2. Catch segmentation faults.

 ----------------------------------------------------------------------
-### Part 0: make sure you can run the simple hello program (5 minute).
+### Part 0: make sure you can run the simple hello program (15 minute).

+These are a quick set of tests (0, ~5, ~5, ~10 lines of code respectively) to see that you have a crude picture of what is going on:

+  0. Compile and run the code provided.
 This is just a quick debug that your system is working fine.

+  1. Write a test case that shows you get a fault when you reference unmapped memory.

+  2. Write a test case that maps an address range to a different one and test that its working.

+  3. Write a simple routine (in assembly: should be one instruction and a return) to figure out if the TLB and caches are unified or separate.
+  You can use the co-processor 15 structure provided.

 ----------------------------------------------------------------------
 ### Part 1: implement the code to setup page tables using 1MB sections (45 min)

 You'll write the code for `mmu_setup()`.
 You'll use 1MB sections, these are described in:

-Once this is working you have legitimate virtual memory.
-  1. Write a test case that shows you get a fault when you reference unmapped memory.

-  2. Write a test case that maps an address range to a different one and test that its working.

 The document you'll need for this part is:
   * The annotated B4 of the ARM manual `docs/armv6.b4-mmu.annot.pdf`,